 Time for submission of CTN

-- The first notifications regarding trial drugs must be submitted at least more than 31 days before the day of planning on contract with the medical institutions.
+- The first notifications regarding trial drugs must be submitted at least more than 31 days before the day of planning on a contract with the medical institutions.

 - Notifications other than those specified above shall be submitted at least around 2 weeks before the day of planning on contract with the medical institutions.